hacksu/flask-recipe/readme.md

 * Save the json: `json = request.get_json()`
 * Make a new recipe: `recipe = Recipe(name=json["name"], category=json["category"])`
 * Save that: `recipe.save()`
-* Finally lets give some indication that we saved something.
+* Finally let's give some indication that we saved something.
 Let's return the id of the newly created object.
 * Now every time we post something to it we save a new recipe.

 ### Show the recipes we've saved